datenstrom/yellow/TASKLIST.md

 - [ ] Improved website, Swedish translation for missing help pages.
 Better multi language documentation.
 - [ ] Updated API, YellowPageCollection no longer derives from ArrayObject.
 ArrayObject interface is strange.
 - [x] Updated API, changed content element type notice to general.
 Make it more intuitive.
+- [x] Updated core extension, support for webmanifest files was added.
+Websites and web applications use it.
 - [ ] Updated contact extension, message delivery with brute force protection.
 Spammers gonna spam.
 - [ ] Updated edit extension, autocomplete for links and tags.
 Users do less, software does more.
 - [ ] Updated edit extension, settings dialog with dropdown menus.
 Users want important system settings in browser.